cdeck3r/cdeck3r.github.io/_posts/2019-02-18-DBMSCM-IoTHackathon.md

 ### Demonstrating the concept of Embedding

-These are project documentation wikis of the (DBM)](http://www.hhz.de/master/digital-business-management/) students demonstrating the concept of embedding.
+These are project documentation wikis of the [Digital Business Management](http://www.hhz.de/master/digital-business-management/) students demonstrating the concept of embedding.
 They work along the living lab process.

 * [9to5connect](https://github.com/kati16/9to5connect/wiki/Introduction) illustrates how IoT concepts may form IoT services for typical meeting activities
 * [JustSmile](https://bitbucket.org/tschraegl/iot_justsmile/wiki/Home) let's you apply natural expressive feedback when doing routines tasks